Illness Guidelines for School

 - Children who have temperatures of 100.0 (Fahrenheit) or above should not attend school.
-Children should remain home until their temperature has been normal (98.6 degrees), without any fever reducing medication for up to 72 hours.
+Children should remain home until their temperature has been normal (98.6 degrees), without any fever reducing medication for up to 48 hours.

 - Children who have cold symptoms such as: a constant runny nose, with abnormal color (green, yellow, or white) or thick nasal discharge, constant coughing, or lung congestion should not be in school.